 What Osmia Products Can I Use for Meditation?

-If you don’t have essential oils at home, but you are an Osmia lover, you can use a bit of Sandalwood or Lavender Body Mousse on your hands and chest to facilitate meditation, or do the same with Night or Water Body Oil.
+If you don’t have essential oils at home, but you are an Osmia lover, you can use a bit of Lavender Body Mousse on your hands and chest to facilitate meditation, or do the same with Night or Water Body Oil.
 A few deep breaths from cupped hands is a beautiful way to begin your session.

 How Do I Start Meditating?